-Presented here is the Commission's forecast of financial position at the end of fiscal year 2012/13 and of revenues, expenses and capital spending over the Service Plan years 2013/14 to 2015/16.
+Presented here are the Commission's preliminary actuals for the fiscal year ending March 31, 2013 with comparitive revenues, expenses and capital spending over the Service Plan years 2013/14 to 2015/16.
 Key assumptions influencing the financial position of the Commission are shown and are in line with risks, uncertainties and operational influences discussed within the Strategic Context section of this plan.